fsmosca/player-performance/README.md

 # Player Performance
-Calculate a player's performance rating and rating change based from the given a pgn file.
+Calculate a player's performance rating and rating change based from the given pgn file.

 ## Installation

+* Install python version >= 3.7 from [python site.](https://www.python.org/downloads/)
+* Install player-performance with the following command from command line.
 `pip install -U player-performance`

 ## Run from command line